Andrew McCutchen Player Props: Pirates vs. Cubs

-The Pittsburgh Pirates, including Andrew McCutchen (.323 slugging percentage in past 10 games, including no homers), battle starter Jameson Taillon and the Chicago Cubs at Wrigley Field, Tuesday at 8:05 PM ET.
+On Wednesday, Andrew McCutchen (.323 slugging percentage in past 10 games, with zero homers) and the Pittsburgh Pirates play the Chicago Cubs, whose starting pitcher will be Drew Smyly.
+First pitch is at 8:05 PM ET.

 Andrew McCutchen Game Info & Props vs. the Cubs